natural remedies for urinary tract infection

 12. Corn Silk (Zea mays)

 Corn silk is originally an indigenous treatment for bladder conditions, including UTIs that has been adopted by western herbalists.
-It is often combined with other herbs because of its ability to soothe the urinary tract and anti-inflammatory effects.
-More recently, research has shown that constituents of this plant may in fact prevent E. coli from being able to adhere to the walls of the urinary tract.
+It is often combined with other herbal remedies because of its ability to soothe the urinary tract and anti-inflammatory effects.
+More recently, research has shown that constituents of this plant may in fact prevent the common E. coli strain from being able to adhere to the walls of the urinary tract.

 13. Avoid Spermicides